 2. Number of owners

-A company with two or three owners obviously is easier to review and verify than one with dozens of owners.
+A company with two or three owners obviously is easier to review and verify a firm one with dozens of owners.
 But while a larger number of owners may present logistical challenges, it isn’t necessarily a red flag.
 For example, we often see families creating investment vehicles and listing multiple members as beneficial owners.
 That said, it’s wise to go beyond basic PEP database searches on all individual owners — for example, by conducting targeted media research to spot potential links between individuals and PEPs, or potential criminal associations.

 A large number of corporate owners also may represent higher risk, particularly when ownership is divided among multiple affiliates around the world.
 These situations raise questions that should warrant additional diligence, not the least of which revolves around why a company would bother to develop such a complicated ownership structure.